tensorush/tensorush.github.io/content/zcr.md

 runCriticalSection();
 ```

-- ## Use Self only for file structs as well as nameless and anonymous structs
+- ## Use "Self" only for file structs as well as nameless and anonymous structs

 ```zig
 // Nope